 Always aim for a clean and crisp design when developing your website.
 A cluttered design with too many clickable links and unnecessary features makes it difficult for visitors to navigate around.
 A quality design should be both appealing and easily navigable.
 Having an uncluttered design helps visitors focus on the value of your business and content rather than get distracted by bright graphics and big chunks of text.

 Colour schemes play an important role in designing your website.
 Most people are unaware of the fact that different colour schemes have the ability to induce different emotional responses.
 Use this to attract your target audience.
 When it comes to playing with colours for your website, consider your website’s focus or niche.
 What colours will attract your target audience?
 A website catering to funeral services will look awful with a rainbow scheme.

 One of the most common goals entrepreneurs set out to do is to build a brand.
 Branding is essential to all types of business, whether it’s a small start-up or a multinational corporation.
 Placement and design of your company logo affects how your brand is perceived by customers and investors.
 Ideally, your brand logo should be placed in an area on your website that is readily visible, such as the upper right side.

 Being consistent with your business’ brand provides customers with an embedded and memorable experience that will keep them coming back for more and even lead them to refer you to their family, friends, and colleagues.
 This is the best kind of marketing strategy since it’s completely free and can occur on a large scale.

 5. Loading Times

-In today’s fast paced lifestyle, when people want something, they want it right away.
-Even a second too slow can send potential customers out your website and into your competitor’s.
+In today’s fast-paced lifestyle, when people want something, they want it right away.
+Even a second too slow can send potential customers out of your website and into your competitor’s.
 Test your website ahead of time to identify any loading time issues.
-If there are issues detected, fix it before launching your website.
+If there are issues detected, fix them before launching your website.